zalerion/rpi-multiroom-setup/README.md

 ### Implemented
 * Setup of mdp
-* Setup as bluetooth receiver
+* Setup as bluetooth receiver (including AAC and aptX)
 * Setup of snapcast client and server
 * Setup of time sync for use of multiple PI
 * Setup for autostarting everything on boot